webforms-core/Web_forms_classes/README.md

 - **Deprecated programming languages:** The likelihood of using these programming languages ​​is low, but we respect the developers of these programming languages, so you can still ask senior developers to convert the [WebForms.cs](https://github.com/elanatframework/Code_behind/blob/elanat_framework/class/WebForms.cs) class to your preferred programming language and submit a pull request to this repository.

 ## Feel free to create pull requests
-In this repository, you convert the WebForms class in the CodeBehind framework (written in C# programming language) into a WebForms class in your desired programming language.
+In this repository, you can convert the WebForms class in the CodeBehind framework (written in C# programming language) into a WebForms class in your desired programming language.

 The WebForms class is available in the CodeBehind framework at the following link:

 https://github.com/elanatframework/Code_behind/blob/elanat_framework/class/WebForms.cs

-The pull request should include a directory with the same name as the programming language, and in this directory a class called WebForms with the corresponding postcode should be created.
+The pull request should include a directory with the same name as the programming language, and in this directory a class called WebForms with the corresponding source code should be created.
 The WebForms class must be based on the WebForms class in the CodeBehind framework.

-We encourage web professionals to module the WebForms Core technology so that it is easily available in web frameworks.
+We encourage web professionals to integrate WebForms Core technology so that it is easily available in web frameworks.
 The contents of the module must be added in a directory with the same name as the corresponding framework in the framework's programming language.

 > Note: You do not need to use the CodeBehind namespace to create a WebForms class for programming languages.
 If you are creating a new module to be used in web frameworks, you must add the namespace for the relevant web framework.

 Please do not pull request to add new feature.
 The new features require a coordination between the WebFormsJS library and the WebForms class.
-So first, new features are added in the CodeBehind framework, and then you can pull requests for these new features in WebForms classes or WebForms modules.
+So first, new features are added in the CodeBehind framework, and then you can submit pull requests for these new features in WebForms classes or WebForms modules.